Anthony Caro: Work

-Anthony Caro encountered modernism when working as an assistant to Henry Moore in the 1950s.
-After being introduced to the American sculptor David Smith in the early 1960s, he abandoned his earlier figurative work and started constructing sculptures by welding or bolting together pieces of steel such as I-beams, steel plates and meshes.
+In 1959 Caro was awarded a Ford Foundation scholarship to undertake a research trip to the United States of America, which radically changed his approach to sculpture.
+During this trip he met the critic Clement Greenberg, as well as the colour field painters Kenneth Noland, Helen Frankenthaler and Robert Motherwell, for the first time.
+After being introduced to the American sculptor David Smith, he abandoned his earlier figurative work and started constructing sculptures by welding or bolting together pieces of steel such as I-beams, steel plates and meshes.
 Twenty Four Hours (1960), in Tate Britain since 1975, is one of his earliest abstract sculptures in painted steel.
 Often the finished piece was then painted in a bold flat colour.

 Caro found international success in the late 1950s.
-He is often credited with the significant innovation of removing the sculpture from its plinth, although Smith and Brâncuși had both previously taken steps in the same direction.
+He is often credited with the significant innovation of removing the sculpture from its plinth, building upon the steps David Smith and Constantin Brâncuși had taken.
 Caro's sculptures are usually self-supporting and sit directly on the floor.
 In doing so, they remove a barrier between the work and the viewer, who is invited to approach and interact with the sculpture from all sides.